 Children’s Pool and the Seals

-If you walk from Scripps Park like I suggest you do then you will be greeted with beautiful views of the coastline the entire way.
-This area is especially amazing at sunset, assuming you can find parking.
+If you walk from Scripps Park like I suggest you do, then you will be greeted with beautiful views of the coastline the entire way.
+This area is especially fantastic at sunset, assuming you can find parking.

-After arriving at the Children’s Pool you can either walk down the steps to the beach or walk out on the jetty.
+After arriving at the Children’s Pool, you can either walk down the steps to the beach (sometimes the beach is closed though) or walk out on the jetty.
 Obviously, I recommend both as you want as many angles as possible for your pictures.

 I would suggest heading down to the beach first though.
-There are about 20 steps to the sand and then from there you can walk to about 15 feet away from the seals.
-There is a rope installed so you will know how close you can get and obviously don’t go mess with the seals as you don’t want to screw up their habitat for others to enjoy as well.
+There are about 20 steps to the sand, and then from there, you can walk to about 15 feet away from the seals.
+There is a rope installed so you will know how close you can get and obviously don’t mess with the seals as you don’t want to screw up their habitat for others to enjoy as well.

 I like to sit on the sand and just watch them interact with each other.
-They are often making noises, throwing sand and flopping around, it is a lot of fun to see and they are really unique animals (when they are not sleeping).
+They are often making noises, throwing sand, and flopping around, it is a lot of fun to see, and they are unique animals (when they are not sleeping).

-After checking them out from the sand you can head out on the jetty for a different view.
-This is also a great place to get a view of downtown from as well.
-When I last went it was under construction, but there was a way they had made around it so you could still go out on it.
+After checking them out from the sand, you can head out on the jetty for a different view.
+This is also a great place to get a view of downtown as well.
+When I last went, it was under construction, but there was a way they had made around it so you could still go out on it.

 There isn’t a lot more to say about this spot other then it is a great way to see wildlife up close without going to a zoo.
 I always love my time at the Children’s Pool, even if it is busy, as you can just observe the seals and not worry about other people.
 Let me know if you have been and be sure to leave a comment with a photo below!